Aprilia RST1000 Futura: Design

 The chief designer in charge of the project was Pierluigi Marconi.
 He would design the Futura around the same motor used in the Mille, a 998cc DOHC 60 degree V-twin.
 Among major changes from the Mille were the single side swing arm and undertail exhaust used to retain space for the hard sided luggage.
 Marconi also specified an increase in the electrical generator in order to cope with accessories that touring riders were sure to add.
 Electrical capacity was increased by 30% over that of the Mille.
 Marconi directed his design team to spend an extensive amount of time on the exhaust system.
 The result was that it did not heat up the seat as other undertail exhausts did.
 It also passed Euro 1 standard emissions without the catalytic converter.
 The design team moved to supplier Sagem to provide the fuel injection and intake systems.

-Marconi would later quit to work with Benelli and then later Gas-Gas.
-It is his leaving Aprilia that caused promised updates like ABS and power outlets to never materialize on the Futura.
+Marconi would later quit and go to work with Benelli and then later Gas-Gas.
+It was his leaving Aprilia that caused promised updates like ABS and power outlets to never materialize on the Futura.